Quantori-Academy/dz-team/README.md

-# Project Mayfly
+# Project Luna

-Project Mayfly is a Laboratory Information Management System (LIMS) for the [Mayfly Project](https://github.com/Quantori-Academy).
+Project Luna is a Laboratory Information Management System (LIMS) for the [Mayfly Project](https://github.com/Quantori-Academy).
 It aims to enhance laboratory management experience, workflow efficiency, overall productivity, and guarantee data integrity.

 ## Features